makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Comparing This Method to Previous Ones

-Using FingerprintJS is definitely a better solution than previous methods.
-First, setting up FingerprintJS and adding the code to your website is a five-minute process.
+Using Fingerprint is definitely a better solution than previous methods.
+First, setting up Fingerprint and adding the code to your website is a five-minute process.
 It’s very easy and does not rely on “quirks” or different methods based on which browser the user might be using.

-Second, FingerprintJS is the only method that’s capable of detecting Incognito mode on *all* major browsers.
+Second, Fingerprint is the only method that’s capable of detecting Incognito mode on *all* major browsers.
 All the other methods detect Incognito mode only on some browsers, and most are outdated and don’t work anymore.

-Not only is FingerprintJS easy to integrate, but you can use it in different ways.
+Not only is Fingerprint easy to integrate, but you can use it in different ways.
 There’s the CDN way that you used above, but you can also install it with [NPM](https://dev.fingerprintjs.com/docs/js-agent#ecmascript-module) or use it with [RequireJS](https://dev.fingerprintjs.com/docs/js-agent#umd).
 This makes it a flexible solution for whatever kind of architecture you have for your project.

 ## Conclusion

 In recent years, browsers are making it harder to detect Incognito mode, making it a perpetual task to ensure your website’s detection methods are up to date and can still detect a visitor’s identity.
 It will only continue to become harder to find a method that accurately detects the visitor.

-[FingerprintJS](/) is the optimal solution to keep businesses safe from visitors that take advantage of Incognito mode to access limited content.
+[Fingerprint](/) is the optimal solution to keep businesses safe from visitors that take advantage of Incognito mode to access limited content.